-- 1. Describe the manner in which the plan of the jurisdiction will help address the needs of public housing and activities it will undertake during the next year to encourage public housing residents to become more involved in management and participate in homeownership. - 2.
-If the public housing agency is designated as "troubled" by HUD or otherwise is performing poorly, the jurisdiction shall describe the manner in which it will provide financial or other assistance in improving its operations to remove such designation during the next year.
+- 1. Describe the manner in which the plan of the jurisdiction will help address the needs of public housing and activities it will undertake during the next year to encourage public housing residents to become more involved in management and participate in homeownership. - If the public housing agency is designated as "troubled" by HUD or otherwise is performing poorly, the jurisdiction shall describe the manner in which it will provide financial or other assistance in improving its operations to remove such designation during the next year.

-Program Year 3 Action Plan Public Housing Strategy response:
+Program Year 5 Action Plan Public Housing Strategy response:

-1. The Housing Authority of the County of Clark continues to use their Capital Fund to provide staff and resident training for the public housing programs within HUD's revised program guidelines.
+1. The Housing Authority of the County of Clark (HACC) manages the four public housing facilities within the City of Henderson.
+HACC has managed it's housing programs since 1947 and is considered a "high performer" in assessments and reviews by HUD.
+The HACC utilizes it's Capital Fund to provide staff and resident training for the public housing programs within HUD's revised program guidelines.
 The HACC's Resident Program Administrator manages and conducts resident-oriented programs and Housing Management staff keeps residents abreast of new or revised regulations, policies and procedures.
 Staff will continue to assist, establish and support the Resident Councils.
 Existing councils and other resident groups are directly involved in providing input for proposed rehabilitation activities.
 The HACC will continue to coordinate seminars on the purchase of homes for interested public housing and other residents and Section 8 participants.
 They will also provide consumer credit counseling.